Iyedderar/simple_shell/README.md

 You have to update the environment variable PWD when you change directory

 12 task : Handle the commands separator ;

+13 task : Handle the && and || shell logical operators